powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

 ```

 ## Summary
-In this tutorial, you have learned how to import multiple CGMES IGMs, merge them and run a balance adjustment.
+In this tutorial, you have learned how to import multiple CGMES IGMs and then run a loadflow on them.
+Your IGMs were then merged and a loadflow on the whole CGM was computed.
+Then you ran a balance adjustment and exported the SV result file.

 ## Going further
 The following links can be also useful: